scientific-python/cookie/docs/pages/principles/design.md

 that tab completion in this case would show exactly the allowed set of operations each time.

-## Consider: Do I really want a custom class?
+## Consider: do I really want a custom class?

 Using built-in Python types (`int`, `float`, `str`) and standard scientific Python types like NumPy array and Pandas DataFrame makes code interoperable.
 It